 Michael Weinberg is the President of the Board of the Open Source Hardware Association and the General Counsel at Shapeways.
 He writes and speaks regularly about the intersection of open source hardware, intellectual property, and business models, and has organized events bringing open source hardware to policymakers and legislators.
 Michael oversees the Open Source Hardware Association's Open Source Hardware certification program.
 He is also coordinating the development of the Open Source Hardware Association's interactive hardware licensing tool.

-Paul Stacey, independent consultant (CA)
+Paul Stacey, Open Education Consortium (CA)

 Peter Troxler, Rotterdam University of Applied Science (NL)